Geba River

+The Geba (Rivière Geba, Rio Geba) is a river in West Africa.
+It flows for approximately 550 km through Guinea, Senegal, and Guinea-Bissau.
+It is also called the Kayanga in Senegal.

+Geography

+Route

-The Geba (French: Rivière Geba, Portuguese: Rio Geba) is a river of West Africa that rises in the northernmost area of Guinea in the Fouta Djallon highlands, passes through southern Senegal, and reaches the Atlantic Ocean in Guinea-Bissau.
+The Geba rises in the northernmost area of Guinea in the Fouta Djallon highlands, passes through southern Senegal, and reaches the Atlantic Ocean in Guinea-Bissau.
 It is about 550 km in total length.

-It is a lowland river, with a large flow during the rainy season (from April to October).
+It is largely a lowland river, with a higher flow during the rainy season (from June to October).
+The areas around the lower reaches of the river are floodplains surrounded by savanna and forest, with a high population density based around subsistence farming.

-In Senegal, the river is locally known as the Kayanga.
+The mouth of the Geba is a wide tidal estuary that is shared with the Corubal River.
+The tidal range can be as high as 7 m within the estuary (also called the Geba Channel).

-Its tributary the Colufe River joins the Geba at Bafatá.
-After passing by Geba town and Bambadinca, the river broadens into a wide estuary below Xime (where it is joined by the Corubal River), with a total width of about 15 km at Bissau.
-The estuary widens further as the river flows into the Atlantic, forming the Bissagos Islands archipelago.
+Its tributaries include the Anambe, Gambiel, and Campossa (or Colufe) rivers.
+The Colufe River joins the Geba at Bafatá.
+The Geba shares a broad estuary with the Corubal River (which it joins near Xime).
+Bissau, the capital of Guinea-Bissau is located along the north shore of this estuary.
+The estuary widens further as the river flows into the Atlantic around the Bijagós Islands archipelago.

+Watershed

+The Geba watershed covers approximately 12000 km2.
+65% of the watershed is in Guinea-Bissau, 34% in Senegal, and the small remainder is in the northern corner of Guinea.

+The Geba river estuary is the large light-colored waterway in the top-right of this Landsat 8 satellite image of the Bissau-Guinean coast.
+The river's color is due to silt.
+The Bijagós Islands are at the bottom-left, surrounding the mouth of the Geba.

-The Geba River, along with the Corubal River, drains the Bafatá Plateau.
+The Geba, along with the Corubal River, drains the Bafatá Plateau.
 It also drains the Gabú Plain, along with the Farim River (also known as the Cacheu River), and their tributaries.

+Economy

-It has long been an important trade route connecting into the interior; it is accessible to 2,000-ton ships some 140 km in, and shallow-draft vessels even further.
+The Geba has long been an important trade route connecting into the interior; it is accessible to 2,000-ton ships some 140 km in, and shallow-draft vessels even further.